yugabyte/yugabyte-db/docs/content/latest/api/ysql/the-sql-language/statements/ddl_alter_domain.md

 ## Synopsis

-Use the `ALTER DOMAIN` statement to change the definition of an existing domain.
+Use the `ALTER DOMAIN` statement to change the definition of a domain.

 ## Syntax